Do you have to have a funeral?

 Although death can be difficult to deal with and often a time where happiness is difficult to find, sometimes taking a positive outlook can create memories that last longer – after all, humans are pretty good at remembering the happy times and forgetting the sad times.

-It’s not uncommon now for many people to choose a happier ending to their lives, with funerals traded out for an event that pushes positivity and fun over respectful mourning.
+A new funeral alternative is to opt for a funeral party.
+Many people are now choosing a happier ending to their lives, with funerals traded out for an event that pushes positivity and fun over respectful mourning.
 Although wakes are common after many funerals, a funeral party skips the ceremony altogether and gets straight to happier times.
 Whether it’s a great selection of food and drinks or some of the person’s favourite music, an atmosphere that is more of a family get together is becoming a popular option when people make choices about how they want their funeral to look.

 Another funeral alternative, although uncommon, is sea burial.
 Sea burials are often reserved for people who spent their lives at sea, or who like the idea of being returned to the earth in an alternative way to land burial or cremation.
 You’ll need to obtain a license for a sea burial, and the associated costs can be considerably higher, so more planning and discussion may be needed if this is what has been chosen.